New Orleans Saints: 2000s

-Prior to the 2016 season, the NFL introduced the Color Rush program, and the Saints' version is a mixture of different uniform designs from earlier eras.
-White jersey tops featured old gold numbers with black trim along with gold and black sleeve stripes (a nod to the team's late 1960s uniforms).
+Before the 2016 season, the NFL introduced the Color Rush program, and the Saints' version is a mixture of uniform designs from earlier eras.
+White jersey tops had old gold numbers with black trim along with gold and black sleeve stripes (a nod to the team's late 1960s uniforms).
 Complementing the uniforms were white pants (inspired from the 1975–85 look) and all-white socks.
 The Saints first wore the uniform during Week 11 of that season against the Carolina Panthers on the road, and was worn on the road two more times thereafter.
 Its first home appearance came in Week 11 of the 2018 season against the Philadelphia Eagles; the Saints were forced to wear the white uniforms at home after head coach Sean Payton lost a bet with Eagles coach Doug Pederson during a charity golf event in the offseason.

 In 2019, a variation of the all-white Color Rush look was unveiled during the Week 6 game against the Jacksonville Jaguars.
 The Saints wore their current white uniforms, but paired them with white pants minus any striping (an inverse of their black pants).
 During the regular season, New Orleans went undefeated (8–0) while wearing either all-white uniform.
 As a result, they opted to wear the new all-white look at home during the Wild Card Round against the Minnesota Vikings.
 However, the Saints' luck finally ran out, losing in overtime 26–20.
 On December 24, 2022, the Saints wore another variation of the all-white uniform, this time wearing black socks at the Cleveland Browns.
-The plain white pants were then paired with the black uniform on January 8, 2023 against the Carolina Panthers, a look last seen in the 1985 season.
+The plain white pants were then paired with the black uniform on January 8, 2023, against the Carolina Panthers, a look last seen in the 1985 season.

 In 2022, the Saints unveiled an alternate black helmet, featuring a gold fleur-de-lis on each side and a triangle pattern of tiny gold fleur-de-lis logos.
 The helmets are worn with the Color Rush uniforms.
 The black helmets made its official regular season debut in an NFL London Game at Tottenham Hotspur Stadium against the Minnesota Vikings on October 2, 2022.

+In 2025, after the NFL allowed teams to add a second alternate helmet, the Saints unveiled a white helmet, featuring a gold facemask, a thick gold middle stripe with fleur-de-lis silhouettes, two thin black stripes, and the gold fleur-de-lis on each side.
+This helmet would be worn with the all-white Color Rush uniform, replacing the previous black alternate helmet.
+The black helmets were then paired with a new "Gameday Gold" alternate uniform, which was similar to their previous gold alternate they last wore in 2002, with the exception of black sleeve cuffs replacing the gold cuffs.
+Black pants and socks were paired with this uniform.